NREL/OpenStudio-resources/.github/PULL_REQUEST_TEMPLATE/newtest.md

 Pull request overview
 ---------------------

-Please change this line to a description of the pull request, with useful supporting information.
+**Please change this line to a description of the pull request, with useful supporting information.**

+Link to relevant GitHub Issue(s) if appropriate:

 This Pull Request is concerning:

  - [x] **Case 1 - `NewTest`:** a new test for a new model API class,
  - [ ] **Case 2 - `TestFix`:** a fix for an existing test.
 The GitHub issue should be referenced in the PR description
  - [ ] **Case 3 - `NewTestForExisting`:** a new test for an already-existing model API class

-Depending on your answer, please fill out the required section below, and delete the two others.
-Leave the review checklist in place.
+ - [ ] **Case 4 - `Other`:** Something else, like maintenance of the repo, or just committing test results with a new OpenStudio version.

 ----------------------------------------------------------------------------------------------------------